MaryanneNdungu/MaryanneNdungu.github.io/_posts/2019-10-20-Install Laravel and its prerequisites from scratch on Ubuntu 18.04.md

 ---
 layout: post
-title: CORS for Cross-Domain Communication!
+title: Install Laravel and its prerequisites from scratch on Ubuntu 18.04
-tags: [CORS, cross-origin, cross-domain]
+tags: [Laravel, install, php]
 ---

 # Install Laravel and its prerequisites from scratch on Ubuntu 18.04

- ## Install PHP (php 7.3) with Nginx
+## Install PHP(php 7.3) with Nginx

  To install the PHP and PHP FPM packages run the following command:
  >sudo apt install php-fpm